(Disclosure: Some of the links below may be affiliate links)

 But with simplicity comes higher fees.
 If you want the lowest price possible, you will need to get more control, and thus complexity.
 You will need to find the perfect balance for your needs.
 Not everybody will use the same investing level.

-In this article, we are going to see what I call the four levels of investing.
+In this article, we see what I call the four levels of investing.
 It is essential to know what the other ways of investing are.
 Each of these investing levels has pros and cons.

 Level 0: Not investing